coderanger/coderanger.net/_posts/2010-12-01-writing-dsls.markdown

 Recently at work I have been building a testing console for our web APIs.
 It began very simply, largely influenced by the excellent [Twitter API console]( http://dev.twitter.com/console).
 This design rapidly descended into a sea of hacks.
-The [Hurl](http://hurl.it/) style works well for RESTful, or nearly RESTful as in Twitter's case, APIs it was not as effective for our primarily JSON-RPC based system.
+The [Hurl](http://hurl.it/) style works well for RESTful, or nearly RESTful as in Twitter's case, APIs however it was not as effective for our primarily JSON-RPC based system.
 My next approach was to make something more terminal-like, based on the [WTerm](http://plugins.jquery.com/project/wterm) jQuery plugin.
 This mapped better to a procedural API, but it still felt very limited.
 Specifically it needed variables.

 eval()^^w
 ---------